nakky/Snowball/README.md

 client.Open();
 ```

 Multiple Clients can be launched by setting different ListenPortNumbers.
 This is useful for stress tests etc.
+Also, since UDP is also used for Beacon, you have to stop using Beacon with AcceptBeacon = false. or use a different value for BeaconPortNumber.